opentripplanner/otp-ui/README.md

 (e.g. `en-US.yml` for American English, `fr.yml` for generic French, etc.).

 Note: Do not add comments to these YML files!
 Comments are removed by `yaml-sort` during pre-commit.
+Instead, comments for other developers should be placed in the corresponding js/jsx/ts/tsx file.
+Comments for translators should be entered into Weblate (see [Contributing Translations](#contributing-translations))

 To use the YML files in your react-intl application: